neuropsychology/Courses/Statistics/R/English/Introduction.md

 ### Personal Experience

 I spent all my bachelor years with a mixed feeling toward statistics.
 Although I understood their importance for psychological science, I was just completely lost when following the classes.
-I spent like three years learning theorethical stuff about the history of t-testing and, again, even if I realise its importance *now*, it just wasn't the right moment to teach that to students.
+I spent like three years learning theoretical stuff about the history of t-testing and, again, even if I realise its importance *now*, it just wasn't the right moment to teach that to students.
 Then, shortly after, we learn how to get some results with Statistica, by clicking here and there, and looking for the highlighted text that indicates that you're [lucky enough to have a significant effect](https://www.youtube.com/watch?v=5OL1RqHrZQ8).
 I applied the methods and passed the exams, with no interest or understanding of statistics whatsoever.